Philadelphia board postpones vote on plan to close 17 schools

 • The school board's vote is a preliminary step; actual closures require separate hearings and are governed by state law.

-The Philadelphia school board is set to vote Thursday on the future of its 200 school buildings — including a proposal to close 17 schools.
+EARLIER: The Philadelphia school board was set to vote Thursday on the future of its 200 school buildings — including a proposal to close 17 schools.

 The Philadelphia Inquirer reports that School Superintendent Tony B. Watlington Sr. has announced a revised version of his facilities plan, which calls for 169 schools to be modernized and 17 schools to be closed.